CHEER-Hub/cheerkf/docs/shovels_permit_data.md

 # CHEER Project Shovels Permit Data

 If you plan to use this data, please ensure you fill out the [Data Usage Form](#data-usage-form) at the end of this document.
 There are only a few questions.
 This helps the entire team stay aligned with ongoing research and optimizes time and resources.
+Thanks!

 ## Contents
 - [Original Data](#original-data)